dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

  >[!NOTE]
  >Multifactor authentication (MFA) doesn't work during enrollment on ASM devices with user affinity.
 After enrollment, MFA works as expected on these devices.

   Apple School Manager's Shared iPad mode requires user enroll with user affinity.

  >[!NOTE]
 	>ASM with user affinity requires [WS-Trust 1.3 Username/Mixed endpoint](https://technet.microsoft.com/en-us/library/adfs2-help-endpoints) to be enabled to request user token.
 [Learn more about WS-Trust 1.3](https://technet.microsoft.com/itpro/powershell/windows/adfs/get-adfsendpoint).

  - **Enroll without user affinity** - The device is not affiliated with a user.
 Use this affiliation for devices that perform tasks without accessing local user data.
 Apps requiring user affiliation (including the Company Portal app used for installing line-of-business apps) won’t work.

-7. Select **Device Management Settings**, configure the following profile settings, and then select **Save**:
+7. Select **Device Management Settings**.
+These items are set during activation and cannot be changed without a factory reset. configure the following profile settings, and then select **Save**:

 	- **Supervised** - a management mode that enables more management options and disabled Activation Lock by default.
 If you leave the check box blank, you have limited management capabilities.

 	- **Locked enrollment** - (Requires Management Mode = Supervised) Disables iOS settings that could allow removal of the management profile.
 If you leave the check box blank, it allows the management profile to be removed from the Settings menu.
-This item is set during activation and cannot be changed without a factory reset.

   - **Shared iPad** - (Requires **Enroll with User Affinity** and **Supervised** mode) Allows multiple users to log on to enrolled iPads with their managed Apple ID created in the Apple School Manager portal.